CaseyHaralson/phishblock/phishblock/README.md

 Click on the "Developer mode" checkbox to make it checked.

 Click on the "Load unpacked extension..." button and navigate to the folder where you downloaded PhishBlock.
-If you cloned the repo, make sure the folder you select is the actual PhishBlock folder under the chromeplugins repo.
+Make sure the folder you select is the actual PhishBlock folder under the chromeplugins repo.

 Close and reopen any tabs that have Gmail open.